 she / her

-Having gone through a pandemic as a youth, Paniz Arbabi (she / her) knows personally the toll it has taken on young people, and many other demographics.
-This is what motivates her to help as much as she can, hoping that more and more people get the help that they need.
-Paniz first got connected to Kids Help Phone through a poster at her school.
-She reached out to see if there were any opportunities to help others and decided to join the National Youth Council.
-Paniz enjoys art and figure skating in her free time.
+Having navigated the COVID-19 pandemic as a young person, Paniz Arbabi (she / her) knows personally the toll it has taken on many youth and other demographics.
+This experience motivates her to help as much as she can, hoping that more and more people can get the support they deserve.
+Paniz first learned about Kids Help Phone through a poster at her school.
+She connected with the organization to determine if there were any opportunities to help others and decided to join the NYC.
+Paniz enjoys art and figure skating in her spare time.
 She also likes going to the gym and trying new things.

 Paula